OneMoreSummer/academic-kickstart/content/post/how-goldilocks-beats-david-goliath-a-look-at-the-underdog-effect-in-english-cricket/index.md

 Q4 equal to Q2/Q3 for ODI bowling

 Q4 equal to Q2/Q3 for Test batting

-**Introduction**

-In progress...

-Gibbs, Jarvis, and Dufur (2012) describe an ‘Underdog Effect’ when offering a possible explanation for low levels of Q1 players found in Canadian Hockey All Star and Olympic teams i.e. the very highest levels of the sport.
-McCarthy, Collins & Court (2015)

 **\
 What data have you used?**